Blaise143/Breast-Cancer-Subtype-Classification-1/README.md

 The subtype information for this breast cancer cohort can be downloaded from: https://www.cbioportal.org/study/clinicalData?id=brca_tcga_pan_can_atlas_2018

-The filtered clinical data downloaded from above can be found in the data folder.
+The filtered clinical data downloaded from the above can be found in the data directory.